You want smart political talk without the meltdowns?

 If you want to spend more on defense, you'd have to cut in this area instead.

-There's certainly a lot of waste fraud and abuse in government.
+There's certainly a lot of waste, fraud, and abuse in government.

-Why would Republicans, when they have control of all three branches of government, they have the House, they have the Senate, they have the presidency in the White House.
+Why would Republicans, when they have control of all three branches of government, they have the House, they have the Senate, they have the presidency and the White House, why are they, over 10 years, going to raise the debt by $10 trillion?

 I thought they were the party of limited government.